svaraborut/npm-sv/README.md

-# npm-sv
+# npmsemver

 > [!CAUTION]
-> This is an experimental package resulting from [this repo](https://github.com/svaraborut/npm-sv).
-Its sole purpose is
+> This is an experimental package resulting from [this repo](https://github.com/svaraborut/npmsemver).
+Its sole purpose
+> is
 > to experiment with semantic versioning and GitHub Action release automation.
 USE IT AT YOUR OWN DISCRETION.

 ## Steps